luisventurae/genepass/README.md

 | number | `Boolean` | At least one number in the password generated | `false` | `false` |

 ## Important
-Is necesary choose one of attribute apart of `length`.
+It is necesary choose one of attribute apart of `length`.

 # Supported format examples